• Skip to main content

 What makes this lemon meringue pie recipe unique is the extra thick graham cracker crust.
 It adds a little bit of saltiness to contrast the sweet meringue and tart lemon filling.
 It also provides a crunchy contrast to the creamy pie filling.
 And everything together is just a delicious combination of flavors and textures!

 This lemon pie is the perfect dessert for spring and summer occasions like a bridal shower or baby shower.
 It's just so vibrant and pretty!
-It looks impressive, but it isn’t too difficult to make.
-Especially after reading all the tips on this post ◡̈
+In fact, this recipe is so popular that I turned it into lemon meringue pie cookies too, which are equally delicious and impressive ◡̈

 If you’re searching for springtime desserts, you should also try these whipped strawberry pie bars!
 Like this lemon meringue pie, these strawberry bars also have naturally colorful creamy fruit filling set over a graham cracker crust.